Habit-Driven Career OS

-Designed for professionals seeking structured, motivating, and actionable personal growth support.
+Designed the first public-facing iteration of Leeg's career growth platform, focused on improving clarity, engagement, and meaningful growth for professionals seeking structured, motivating, and actionable personal growth support.

 My role